No doubt you have seen photos of golden or fluorescent green, picturesque Sekinchan paddy fields (or sawah padi in the local language Bahasa Melayu)!

 Tip: You can visit this place when you’re coming up from Kuala Lumpur or returning to Kuala Lumpur.

-Buy fresh seafood here if you want!
+Also locally referred to as Bagan Pasir, this is where you can buy fresh seafood.
 You might even catch (pun intended) a fisherman bringing in his fresh haul for the day.

 Note: But please, don’t throw your trash into the river!